 The next day when we were all gathered around the tree, giving out presents in the name of the one who gave his all for us, I noticed something different about the lovely crèche on the side board in the living room that two of my parishioners had made for us.
 It just didn’t look right somehow.
 We were busy all morning opening gifts and drinking coffee, but I kept looking back over to the side board because something just seemed… different.
 Finally I realized that all of the animals had been turned around.
 “Now what?”
 I thought.

 Finally, when we broke for a late morning brunch, I went over to take a closer look and realized that everything had been turned around.
 The donkeys and camels were now looking up and around into the room.
 The wise men were standing next to them pondering the sky or a star or whatever.
 Even the shepherds were now out at the edges of the manger peering intently away from the crib that should have been the center of attention.
 But when I looked more closely, I saw that not only had some things been moved, new things had been added.
 There, right next to the crib full of straw and the baby Jesus, were two little clay cats that we received as a gift years earlier, which are normally kept in another room on a dresser.
 Someone had moved them into the manger and made them look right into the crib, with their little kitty noses almost touching the baby.
 What on earth had happened?
 I looked around for the culprit and caught little Rachel staring at me and giggling uncontrollably.

 “What have you done,” I yelled in my most ominous-sounding voice.

 “I was just doing what you said,” she said.

 “What do you mean?”

-“You said last night that in the Bible the meaning of Jesus was hidden from the smart people.
-That the big people don't understand him and the little ones do.”
+“You said that in the Bible the meaning of Jesus was hidden from the smart people.
+That the big people don’t understand him and the little ones do.”

-“Uh, sort of...”
-I said cautiously, not knowing exactly where this was going.
+“Uh, well that’s sort of right...”
+I said, not knowing exactly where this was going.